message/iata/LI.md

 - residents of Schengen Member States returning directly via Switzerland to their country of residence;
 - unmarried partners of residents of Switzerland.
 They must have a written invitation from the residents in Switzerland and present proof of their relationship;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at most 12 months before arrival.
 Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna, Pfizer-BioNTech, Sinopharm and Sinovac.
 More details can be found at <a href="https://tinyurl.com/hyk4cbj7">https://tinyurl.com/hyk4cbj7</a>
-- unvaccinated passengers younger than 18 years if they are traveling with their fully vaccinated parents/guardians.
+- unvaccinated passengers younger than 18 years if they are traveling with their fully vaccinated parents/guardians;
+- effective 19 July 2021, passengers arriving from Armenia, Azerbaijan, Bosnia and Herzegovina, Brunei Darussalam, Canada, Jordan, Moldova (Rep.), Montenegro, Qatar or Saudi Arabia.
 2. Passengers are not allowed to transit if arriving from a non-Schengen Member State to another Schengen Member State.
 - This does not apply to:
 - nationals and residents of EEA Member States and Switzerland;